Skip to main content

 Public diplomacy

-A core and enduring element of the Embassy’s public engagement is its participation in the many remembrance events that recognise the important service of Australians in the Netherlands during the World Wars.
+A core and enduring element of public engagement is participation in remembrance events that honour the service and sacrifice of Australians in the Netherlands during the Second World War.
+These commemorations reflect the historical depth of the bilateral relationship and a shared commitment to peace and freedom.

 Australian Embassy in The Hague